,

 Notion brings notes, tasks and databases into one flexible workspace.
 Its block-based editor allows users to build pages and customize layouts without needing multiple tools.
 Content can take many forms, from simple notes to detailed project dashboards.

 The app integrates with Google Drive and Slack to help teams keep information connected.
 Templates and collaboration tools support personal planning and complex team workflows.
-Notion offers a free plan with generous features, while paid tiers unlock larger uploads and team-focused capabilities for scaling productivity.
+Notion offers a free plan with generous features, while paid tiers unlock larger file uploads and team-focused capabilities for scaling productivity.

 8. Magnet